Come Visit Us at Our New Location: 982 12th Ave S Onalaska, WI 54650

 The hips are one of the body’s largest joints.
 Hip pain may be on the outside of your hip, upper thigh or outer buttock.
 The pain may occur when resting, walking or participating in some kind of activity.
 Hip pain can be persistent and limit mobility and activities.

-Research has shown that those with hip pain benefit from physical therapy.
-One study compared patients with manual techniques and mobilizations to people who just did exercises at home to reduce hip pain.
+One study compared patients with manual techniques and mobilizations to people who just did exercises at home.
 The patients who went to physical therapy had twice the pain relief compared to those who didn’t undergo physical therapy.
 The manual techniques of physical therapists also improved daily mobility and the quality of life.

 We design specific exercise programs to target hip pain.
 Patients may also undergo passive treatments, such as ice therapy, heat therapy or electrical stimulation to help reduce pain.
 All around, physical therapy takes a holistic and multi-faceted approach to help patients manage hip pain.